Disability information

 You are disabled under the Equality Act 2010 if you have a physical or mental impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities.

-You may find that you need some help with things like walking, housework, bathing etc. In the first instance, speak to your doctor about any problems you are having.
-Your doctor will be able to refer you to an Occupational Therapist who will assess you and your home to see what you need.
-Your physiotherapist can help you in regards to choosing walking aids such as sticks.
+You may find that you need some help with things like walking, housework, bathing etc. In the first instance, speak to your doctor about any problems you are having as they will be able to refer you to an Occupational Therapist who will assess you and your home to see what you need.
 Several charities offer wheelchair rental, such as the Red Cross, should you want a wheelchair just for a day out or a short period of time.
-There are many stores both online and on your high street that sell various gadgets and devices to make your life easier.
+The NHS provide information relating to equipment, including links to where to access and potential funding.

 Share|Facebook